iterative/datachain/README.rst

 🤖 AI-Driven Data Curation: Use local ML models or LLM APIs calls to enrich your data.

-🚀 GenAI Dataset scale: Handle tens of milions of multimodal files.
+🚀 GenAI Dataset scale: Handle tens of millions of multimodal files.

 🐍 Python-friendly: Use strictly-typed `Pydantic`_ objects instead of JSON.